Degree Works Frequently Asked Questions

 “Not Counted” are courses that will not be applied to your record and will be subtracted from your total credit count.
 These courses include “0-level” courses (i.e. ENGL 015 or MATH 015).
-If you are uncertain about courses in this section, see your advisor or the Office of the Registrar.
+If you are uncertain about courses in this section, see your advisor

 In most cases, yes.
 Degree Works is programmed to recognize that some courses can fulfill more than one requirement.
 If you have any concerns, you should contact an advisor.

 Yes.
 Once final grades have been processed at the end of the semester, they are viewable in Degree Works.

 Yes.
 On the Audit tab, click on the Class History link at the top for a printable list of courses taken at UDC as well as transfer courses.
 REMEMBER, this is not your official transcript.